-Per Share Total

-Initial public offering price \$ \$

-Underwriting discount(1) \$ \$

-Proceeds, before expenses, to Artisan Partners Asset Management Inc. \$ \$
+P er Share Total Initial public offering price \$ 30.00 \$331,624,680 Underwriting discount(1) \$ 1.95 \$ 21,555,604 Proceeds, before expenses, to Artisan Partners Asset Management Inc. \$ 28.05 \$310,069,076

-We have agreed to reimburse the underwriters for certain expenses in connection with this offering.
+(1) We have agreed to reimburse the underwriters for certain expenses in connection with this offering.
+In addition, we have agreed to pay a fee to a broker-dealer not part of the underwriting syndicate for certain financial consulting services they have provided to us.
 See "Underwriting; Conflicts of Interest".

-To the extent that the underwriters sell more than 11,491,541 shares of Class A common stock, the underwriters have the option to purchase up to an additional 1,723,731 shares from Artisan Partners Asset Management Inc. at the initial public offering price less the underwriting discount.
+To the extent that the underwriters sell more than 11,054,156 shares of Class A common stock, the underwriters have the option to purchase up to an additional 1,658,123 shares from Artisan Partners Asset Management Inc. at the initial public offering price less the underwriting discount.

-The underwriters expect to deliver the shares of Class A common stock against payment in New York, New York on , 2013.
+The underwriters expect to deliver the shares of Class A common stock against payment in New York, New York on March 12, 2013.

 Citigroup Goldman, Sachs & Co.

+Morgan Stanley

-BofA Merrill Lynch Keefe, Bruyette & Woods Sandler O'Neill + Partners, L.P.
+Keefe, Bruyette & Woods